telerik/ajax-docs/api/client/Telerik.Web.UI.RadSpell.md

 The event arguments.

-### clientCheckCancelled
+### clientCheckStarted

-The clientCheckCancelled client-side event occurs if the user cancels the spell check.
+The clientCheckStarted client-side event occurs when the spell check begins and before the spell check dialog appears.

 #### Event Data